You can set your cookies here

 City/Province: Granada

-Type of Experience: Top attractions, Islamic heritage
+Type of Experience: Islamic heritage

 How to get there: The minibuses C31 and C32 take you to the Albaycin from the city center (Plaza de Isabel la Católica).
 One of the stops of the C31 will leave you next to one of the essential visits here: the viewpoint of San Nicolás.
 To access the neighborhood by walking, two of the most common entrances are from the Puerta de Elvira or from Plaza Nueva.